Steiner International High School Teacher Intensive: Caring for the Adolescent- From Encounter to Insight

-“If only they would have some insight!” is probably one of the most uttered sighs from educators of adolescents – parents and teachers alike.
 The recent (2019) Intensive explored the art of student engagement through the teacher’s inner development, in particular the faculty of intuition.
-The 2020 builds on this notion.
+The 2020 Intensive builds on this notion.

-For the 2020 Intensive Robert Martin will open the program with a talk on the Presence of Spiritual Beings who support our lives and work.
-Craig will present the subsequent five morning lectures.
-The following excerpts from The Nature Institute’s mission statement will form the basis of Craig’s lectures.
-Craig will expand on these thoughts, make them relevant to teachers of adolescents in all subject areas and show us practical ways how to develop our own attitudes and skills.
+Craig will present the five morning lectures in which he will expand on themes integral to the workings of The Nature Institute, make them relevant to teachers of adolescents in all subject areas and show us practical ways to develop our own attitudes and skills.

 Registration and program website: http://steinerseminar.net.au/steiner-high-school-teacher-intensive-2020/